jillesvangurp/rankquest-studio/README.md

 ./gradlew jsBrowserProductionWebpack
 ```

 This compiles everything and then packs everything up with webpack.
-All the assets in src/jsMain/resources are copied to the root along with the compiled source code.
+All the assets in src/jsMain/resources are copied to the root along with the compiled source code in javascript form and an `index.html` file.
+All the styling is done using [tailwind CSS](https://tailwindcss.com/).

 Then simply copy over the files in `build/dist/js/productionExecutable/` to your web server.